 Kai Wehmeier Professor Wehmeier works in philosophical logic and philosophy of logic, as well as adjacent areas in philosophy of language and metaphysics.
 Much of his recent research has been concerned with the logical analysis of modality and identity.
 Another focus is the philosophy of Gottlob Frege.

 Jeffrey Barrett shares some research interests with this group; in particular, he and Affiliated Faculty member Wayne Aitken have an active research project on algorithmic logic, a type-free logic of intensional functions.
+James Weatherall also shares some interests with the group, in particular concerning applications of category theory in both the foundations of physics and the foundations of mathematics.
 Adjunct Faculty member Richard Mendelsohn is a philosophical logician and philosopher of logic/language with special expertise in the history of analytic philosophy, especially Frege; he participates in Logic Seminar each winter quarter.